 Sitting in the heart of Seminyak’s most visited food region, Ling Ling’s is a concoction of Japanese flavours teamed up with a Korean spice.
 Visiting this Asian fusion restaurant, prepare to be dazzled by the excellent service, incredible food and fluorescent signs.
-To start the grazing off, order a round of Pork Belly Bao Sliders followed by Popcorn Shrimp that’s served with a honey mustard sauce, then Japanese St Louis Pork Ribs, and finally their legendary Dragon Roll filled with cucumber, avocado, crab stick and sesame seeds – all, of course, paired with a bottle of Peach Soju which should only be consumed in shot form.
+To start the grazing off, order a round of Pork Belly Bao Sliders followed by Popcorn Shrimp that’s served with a honey mustard sauce, Japanese St Louis Pork Ribs and finally their legendary Dragon Roll filled with cucumber, avocado, crab stick and sesame seeds.
+Washing it down with soju shots and a side of dessert if there’s room.

 Finns Beach Club

-Sitting on the shoreline of Berawa Beach, a visit to Finns Beach Club is best for a full day experience.
-Start your experience by hiring out one of the many day beds, cabanas or even the party platform that towers over the 30-metre infinity edge pool and bar.
-From there, you can spend all day indulging in some of the best cocktails shaken up in Bali, paired with a range of delectable cuisines.
+Sitting on the shoreline of Berawa Beach, a visit to Finns Beach Club is best for a full-day experience.
+Start off by hiring out one of the many day beds, cabanas or even the party platform that towers over the 30-metre infinity edge pool and bar.
+From there, you can spend all day indulging in some of the best cocktails in Bali that can be paired with Finns’ delicious range of food.
 Cool down with the help of their Frozen Berry Margarita or renowned Finns Coconut with a shot of Malibu.
 If the stomach calls for something other than a cocktail or Bintang beer, the Duck Spring Rolls or Grilled Octopus served with grilled kimchi pair perfectly for any day-to-night visit.